inmcm/kravatte/Readme.rst

 and associated modes based on the `Farfalle
 PRF <https://eprint.iacr.org/2016/1188.pdf>`__ system.
 At its core, Kravatte accepts a user defined secret key and a sequence of input bytes to generate pseudo-random output of arbitrary size.
+From this primitive, a number of authenticated encryption modes can be built.

 Kravatte makes use of the
 `Keccak <https://keccak.team/files/Keccak-reference-3.0.pdf>`__